-Test matches are rare, but interstate cricket is easy to catch – the most prestigious competition is the Ranji Trophy.
+Test matches are rare, but inter-state cricket is easy to catch – the most prestigious competition is the Ranji Trophy.
 Occasionally, in cities like Kolkata, you may even come across a match blocking a road, and will have to be patient as the players begrudgingly let your vehicle continue.

 Horse racing can be a good day out, especially if you enjoy a flutter.
-The racecourse at Kolkata is the most popular, often attracting crowds of over fifty thousand, especially on New Year’s Day.
-There are several other racecourses around the country, mostly in larger cities such as Mumbai, Delhi, Pune, Hyderabad, Mysore, Bengaluru and Ooty.
+The racecourse at Kolkata is the most popular, often attracting crowds of more than fifty thousand, especially on New Year’s Day.
+There are several other racecourses around the country, mostly in larger cities such as Mumbai, Delhi, Pune, Hyderabad, Mysuru, Bengaluru and Ooty.
 Other (mainly) spectator sports include polo, originally from upper Kashmir, but taken up by the British to become one of the symbols of the Raj.
 Certain Rajasthani princes, such as the late Hanut Singh of Jodhpur, were considered to be the best polo players in the world between the 1930s and 1950s, but since the 1960s, when the privy purses were abolished, they have been unable to maintain their stables, and the tradition of polo has declined.
 Today, it’s mainly the army who plays the game; the best place to catch a match is at the Delhi Gymkhana during the winter season.
 Polo, in more or less its original form, is still played on tiny mountain ponies in Ladakh; a good place to see a game played in traditional style is in Leh during the Ladakh Festival in early September.

 Popular with devotees of the monkey god, Hanuman, Indian wrestling, or kushti, has a small but dedicated following.
 Wrestlers are known as pahalwaans or “strong men” and can be seen exercising early in the morning with clubs and weights along river ghats such as those in Varanasi or Kolkata.